silvioukoth/printf-project/README.md

-This project is about collaboration with our peers
+This is about printf project